Arnav0704/Lumino_Null_Pointers/README.md

     Lumino
    </strong>
    -
     Introducing the concept of incentivising users based on engagement (likes, comments , referrals, daily logins, etc.) through Web3 technologies.
 In the age of Web3, user engagement is being redefined.
-The integration of blockchain technology allows for secure and transparent reward systems that can significantly enhance the user experience by rewarding them virtual points which are converted into native tokens.
+The integration of blockchain technology allows for secure and transparent reward systems that can significantly enhance the user experience by rewarding them virtual points which are converted into our native token sparkz.

   **Hackxcelerate && NULL Pointers** <br> <br>